enkidevs/curriculum/lua/lua-core/intro-to-lua/installing-lua.md

 ---
 ## Content

 Now hold your horses!
-Before you can start coding in Lua, **you need a way to code and test Lua language**.
+Before you can start coding in Lua, **you need a way to code and test Lua**.

 Traditionally, many languages require IDEs[1] and a text editor, but for this course, coding on **an online IDE is perfectly fine**!
 You can view online demo programs [here](https://www.lua.org/demo.html).